FACT: Navigating a gym is like driving around a new city without Google Maps.

 It’s about re-training your body to move the way it was designed to (adiós, pops, pain, and posture shame!).
 It’s about testing your limits physically, mentally, and enjoyably.

-It’s about building muscles and flexing moxie (and, while we’re at it, keeping “joint replacement” off your bucket list).
+It’s about building muscles and moxie (and, while we’re at it, keeping “joint replacement” off your bucket list).

 With me as your weightroom wingwoman, you’ll get a fitness program that is tailored to your unique needs and wants.
 No fads.
 No boredom.
 No complicated, unnecessary bullshit.
 You’ll also get an education along the way so you don’t always have to rely on me.